Adding a configuration#

 Generic#

-The watcher module with new functions should be added to the generic folder.
+Create a new module in the generic folder, e.g. gentester.py.
 If a configuration is required for the new generic parts, the following must be created.

-Add new configuration variables to default.env with nested delimiter
+4. Add new configuration variables to .env with nested delimiter .. code-block:: rst

 Application#